Jackie Robinson: MVP, Congressional testimony, and film biography (1948–1950)

 Following Stanky's trade to the Boston Braves in March 1948, Robinson took over second base, where he logged a .980 fielding percentage that year (second in the National League at the position, fractionally behind Stanky).
 Robinson had a batting average of .296 and 22 stolen bases for the season.
 In a 12–7 win against the St. Louis Cardinals on August 29, 1948, he hit for the cycle—a home run, a triple, a double, and a single in the same game.
-The Dodgers briefly moved into first place in the National League in late August 1948, but they ultimately finished third as the Braves went on to win the league title and lose to the Cleveland Indians in the World Series.
+The Dodgers briefly moved into first place in the National League in late August 1948, but they ultimately finished third as the Braves went on to win the pennant and lose to the Cleveland Indians in the World Series.

 Racial pressure on Robinson eased in 1948 when a number of other black players entered the major leagues.
 Larry Doby (who broke the color barrier in the American League on July 5, 1947, just 11 weeks after Robinson) and Satchel Paige played for the Cleveland Indians, and the Dodgers had three other black players besides Robinson.
 In February 1948, he signed a $12,500 contract (equal to $ today) with the Dodgers; while a significant amount, this was less than Robinson made in the off-season from a vaudeville tour, where he answered pre-set baseball questions and a speaking tour of the South.
 Between the tours, he underwent surgery on his right ankle.
 Because of his off-season activities, Robinson reported to training camp 30 lb overweight.
 He lost the weight during training camp, but dieting left him weak at the plate.
 In 1948, Wendell Smith's book, Jackie Robinson: My Own Story, was released.